icterry/ianterry.io/_pages/about.md

 author_profile: true
 ---

-I help organizations understand their security environment and leverage industry-leading tools and methodologies.
+I help organizations understand their security environment and leverage industry-leading tools and methodologies, and tend to look pretty cool while doing it.

 I've worked for a large-scale health system and a nationally recognized consulting firm, both in roles specific to cybersecurity, my professional wheelhouse and afterhours passion.
-From policies to vulnerability scans, I've had the opportunity to share my expertise with companies looking to cultivate and scale effective infosec and cybersec programs.
+From policies to vulnerability scans, I revel in the opportunity to share my expertise with companies looking to cultivate and scale effective security programs.

 Currently, I hold a Bachelor's in Computer and Network Security from Wilmington University, a National Center of Academic Excellence in Information Assurance and Cybersecurity as recognized by the NSA and DHS.
 My learning didn't stop there, however, and since graduating I've attained a number of professional certifications. [^1]